 #3.
 Baseline concussion screening

-At Fyzical Therapy at the ENT Institute, we offer pre-concussion testing that lets our physical therapists see what normal brain activity looks like per person, so once a concussion is suspected, it can be confirmed by looking at pre and post-contact numbers.
+At our physical therapy locations at the ENT Institute, we offer pre-concussion testing that lets our physical therapists see what normal brain activity looks like per person, so once a concussion is suspected, it can be confirmed by looking at pre and post-contact numbers.
 Just schedule a same-day or Saturday appointment with us.

 We hope these health tips for your ear, nose and throat have been helpful.
 For all of these issues, you can come to the Ear, Nose and Throat Institute for proper diagnosis and treatment.
 To schedule a same-day or Saturday appointment, call 770-740-1860 or fill out the form at the top.